LeonelEspinoza/DND_Icespire_Peak_Campaing/Bestiario/Halflings Demoniacos.md

   - name: Halfling Nimbleness.
     desc: Can move through the space of any creature that is of a size larger than themselves.
   - name: Agile.
-    desc: Can Disengage as a bonus action and Speed +5ft.
+    desc: Can dodge as a bonus action and Speed +5ft.
   - name: Pack Tactics.
     desc: The halfling has advantage on an attack roll against a creature if at least one of the halfling's allies is within 5 feet of the creature and the ally isn't [incapacitated](https://5e.tools/conditionsdiseases.html#incapacitated_phb).
 languages: Common, Halfling, Abyssal